 Identify the member of the audit and compliance committee appointed taking account his/her knowledge and experience regarding accounting, auditing, or both matters, and also indicate the number of years the Committee's President has held the position.

-Name of Board Member with MR. ANGEL DURANDEZ ADEVA

-experience

-Number of years the Chairman has 2

-held the position
+Name of Board Member with experience MR. JAVIER DIEZ DE POLANCO Number of years the Chairman has held the position 0

 APPOINTMENTS AND REMUNERATION COMMITTEE